I kept it to myself with a tight fearful grasp . . .

-Likewise, it’s not suitable for a tree to confine its seeds to its limbs, and never allow them to fall and find root.
+Likewise, it’s not suitable for a tree to tightly hold its seeds to its limbs, and never allow them to fall and find root.
 If the tree denies others the joy of plucking its fruit and consuming its nourishment then no one benefits.

 Thankfully, trees don’t fear letting go of their fruit and seed.

 People fear letting go.

 “For God has not given us a spirit of fear, but of power and of love and of a sound mind.”
 2 Timothy 1:7 NKJV

 The seed of thought for Heart Working Women has weathered many seasons and storms.
 God has shown me in various ways, and by my circumstances, the time to plant the seed is now.
 No more hesitating or the season will be over.
 Heart Working Women is ready to grow and produce a hundred fold.